Japanga/astralchan/README.md

 <img src="https://i.imgur.com/6cRz8kJ.png" width="300">

-Boards are created fast and instantly, and anything in the /boards/ directory is turned into clickable links across all of the other boards and the front home page.
+Boards are created fast and instantly, any folder in the /boards/ directory is turned into clickable links across all of the other boards and the front home page.
+Title data is retrieved from a titles.txt in each board.

 <img src="https://i.imgur.com/Tr7OSrV.png" width="300">